Skip to main content Skip to main navigation Skip to footer content

 You will see Ally indicators next to each file in your course.

 • 0 - 33% - Red.
-The file is not accessible and needs immediate attention.
+The file has serious accessibility concerns and needs immediate attention.

 • 34 - 66% - Orange.
 The file is somewhat accessible.

-• 100% - Perfect!
-Dark Green.
+• 100% - Dark Green.
 The file has no accessibility issues identified.

-Don't be alarmed if you see something other than Dark Green indicators!
-Follow these 5 steps to move the needle:
+Don't be alarmed if you see something other than Dark Green indicators - just follow these 5 steps to move the needle:

 If you have not activated your Accessibility Report, go to your course shell, and from the left side menu, click on the Settings tab.
 From there, click on the Navigation tab.
 Find the Accessibility Report on the list and drag and drop it on the top list of items to enable it.